vicente410/yora-lang/examples/README.md

 var nums: Int[] = [1, 2, 3]
 ```

-You may also use a string literal to specify a Char[].
+You may use a string literal to specify a Char[].
 ```nim
 var name: Char[] = "Sophie"
 ```

-Arrays can also be indexed, returning the element at that position.
+Arrays can be indexed, returning the element at that position.
 ```nim
 var nums = [1, 2, 3]
 print(nums[0]) # 1